obsidian-html/obsidian-html/readme.md

 To test the html files, run `python -m http.server --directory output/html` then open [http://localhost:8000]()

 # Features
+## Not supported
+- Tags (you can use them in Obsidian, but they are ignored in the conversion)
+- Possibly a lot more

 ## Conversion of Obsidian type links
 - `[[Page Link]]` is converted to the standard `[Page Link](correct_path_to_file.html)` link format
 - `[[Page Link|Alias]]` is converted to `[Alias](correct_path_to_file.html)`